-So while the one-inch per gallon rule is a reasonable yardstick, it has its flaws.
+While the one-inch per gallon rule is a reasonable yardstick, it obviously has its flaws.

 Surface Area Calculation

 Using the surface area rule, the shape difference between the tanks is taken into account.
 The surface area is calculated by multiplying the width times the length of the tank.
 Under the water surface area rule the tank can be stocked with one inch of fish for each twelve square inches of surface area.
 However, this calculation has many of the same flaws as the one-inch rule.
-For instance, it assumes a fairly slender fish, which isn't always the case.
+For instance, it was designed to assume a the fish are relatively slender bodied, which isn't always the case.
 If wide-bodied fish will be kept in the tank, the calculation should be changed to one inch of fish for each twenty inches of surface area.

 Like the one-inch rule, the surface area rule isn't perfect.
 Its primary advantage is that it takes into account unusually shaped aquariums.